dcaohuu18/npc_gzip_reprod/README.md

 --para [This will use multiprocessing to accelerate.]
 --output_dir <DIR> [The output directory to save information of tested indices or distance matrix.]
 ```

+🔴 🆕 The SogouNews dataset may be too large to fit on your RAM.
+You can try using this truncated version created by me: https://drive.google.com/drive/folders/1edsT6h5ir5b_l6HPM8kXorVo2g08tuyT?usp=sharing.
+Download the files and specify the `data_dir` where they're stored.

 #### Calculate Accuracy (Optional)